We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Memory foam: Memory foam mattresses mold to the shape of a person’s body.

-- Innerspring mattress: This type of mattress contains coils surrounded by padding and provides support to heavier areas of the body.
+- Innerspring mattress: This type of mattress contains coils surrounded by padding and supports heavier areas of the body.

-The National Sleep Foundation state that people need different amounts of sleep depending on their age.
-They recommend the following number of hours of sleep per night:
+The National Sleep Foundation states that people need different amounts of sleep depending on their age.
+It recommends the following amount of sleep per night: